Ivan Sygoda, Founding Director

 Doug Post joined Pentacle in 2007 and in 2009 became Artist Representative for Pentacle’s Gallery.
 He also is Pentacle’s Office Manager, and produces Fall Further and Pentacle Presents: New York – showcase opportunities for Gallery artists.
 Prior to joining Pentacle, while engaged in a business career in the computer industry, he served as President of Beyondance, Inc.’s Board of Directors, was a founding member of Freespace Dance’s Board, and served on the Advisory Board of ACF Dance.
 He is currently on the Advisory Board of Reverb Dance, the Brooklyn Dance Festival and the Young Choreographer’s Festival.
 He has worked for Eva Dean Dance and Wendy Osserman Dance Company.
 He curates Dixon Place’s Under Exposed and Moving Mes performance series.
 He also publishes a weekly newsletter of performances, auditions and other items of interest to the dance community.

 Joseph Giardina, Education Coordinator

 Joseph Giardina was the Director of Education at the New Victory Theater, New York City’s only theater dedicated to kids and their families.
 Before that he was the Education Director at Theatre for a New Audience, an award-winning classical theater company.
-He teaches at Lehman College in the Middle and High School Education graduate department.
-For the past 11 years he has been a lead facilitator for NYCDOE’s professional development workshops for certified drama teachers and contributed to the DOE’s Curriculum Blueprint for Teaching and Learning in Theater.
+For the past 12 years he has been a lead facilitator for NYCDOE’s professional development workshops for certified drama teachers and contributed to the DOE’s Curriculum Blueprint for Teaching and Learning in Theater.